 Larissa Ferreira, Founder and Executive Director

-Born in Sao Paulo, Brazil, Larissa Ferreira founded AnnexB in 2016, and in collaboration with Brazilian artists, aims to bring art of her home country closer to her current residence of NYC.
-She is currently enrolled in a master's program in Arts Administration at the City University of New York and has a professional background built over 10 years of experience in different sectors in Brazil.
-In New York, she worked at Parasol Projects, Residency Unlimited and as a freelancer for art consultants.
+Born in São Paulo, Brazil, Larissa Ferreira founded AnnexB in 2016, and in collaboration with Brazilian artists, aims to bring art of her home country closer to her current residence of NYC.
+She holds a Master of Arts in Arts Administration from The City University of New York and has a professional background built over 10 years of experience in different sectors in Brazil.
+In New York, Larissa has worked at Residency Unlimited, Coburn Projects and as a freelancer for art consultants.

 Tatiane Schilaro, Creative Director